Vicenza The Veneto, Italy Travel Guide

 Prices generally peak during summer (June-August) and around major holidays.
 Shoulder seasons (April-May, September-October) often offer better value.
 Winter usually has the lowest fares.

 All major airports offer ATMs, currency exchange, Car rental desks, duty-free shops, restaurants, and lounges.
-Wi-Fi is generally available.
+Wi-Fi is commonly found.

 Vicenza is a major stop on the Milan-Venice railway line.
 Trenitalia, Italy's national rail operator, offers area-specific and high-speed services.